ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 WantedBy=multi-user.target
 ```
 This file tells systemd what the service is and does, with what executable and which user.
-Ther `After=network.target` tells the service daemon that this service should only start is the network stack has already loaded!
+The `After=network.target` tells the service daemon that this service should only start is the network stack has already loaded!

 To test the service first execute: `sudo systemctl daemon-reload`
-This reloads the daemon so it know knows of the newly created service.
+This reloads the daemon so it knows of the newly created service.
 Now we can manually start/stop/reload the service by using: `sudo systemctl start meeseeks` where you swap out `start` with the action you want to perform.

 To make the service run at startup use: `sudo systemtl enable meeseeks` and to disable it again, use the same command but swap out `enable` for `disable`.